 - To provide the most effective and efficient peer tutoring sessions, Transformative Learning suggests that you read over your textbook and notes and work through as many of the assignments and reviews as you can.
-Then come to The Study Central or The Study North to seek input from Peer Tutors, who will help to clarify concepts and hone skills.
+Then come to any Study location to seek input from Peer Tutors, who will help to clarify concepts and hone skills.
 You’ll also want to bring items you’ll need to work on assignments, like your laptop, calculator, notes, book, solutions manual, etc.

 Can I come to The Study just to do my homework or study?

 - Definitely!
-The Study Central and The Study North provide an energy-filled, collaborative place to do homework and study.
-Both locations are also great places to meet classmates to work on assignments.
+The Study provides an energy-filled, collaborative place to do homework and study.
+All locations are also great places to meet classmates to work on assignments.
 Peer tutors are available when you want their help; however, many students come and work on assignments simply to enjoy the energetic, academic atmosphere!

 Why does peer tutoring work?

 - Peer tutoring is cost-effective and studies and scholarship consistently show that college students often seek help from peers before seeking help from professors.
 Thus, it is the goal of Transformative Learning to make knowledgeable, helpful peers available to UK students free of charge.
 Additionally, peer tutoring often happens in groups.
 Students work through course materials together and with Peer Tutors.
 The relaxed yet energetic atmosphere makes for a great place to study and learn.
 No appointments are necessary; simply come by during tutoring hours.